 - Demonstrate the leadership skills that are essential for influencing policy and organizational systems for improving patient outcomes.

 The 27 month program of study is rigorous and highly clinically focused.
-In the first year, students receive a firm foundation in relevant basic and anesthesia science along with weekly lab sessions in our state-of the-art clinical simulation center.
+In the first year, students receive a firm foundation in basic anesthesia science along with weekly laboratory sessions in our state of the art clinical simulation center.
 The second year begins a five quarter sequence of clinical rotations designed to expose the student to a variety of anesthesia experiences.
-Throughout the second year students attend seminars to foster the integration of advanced evidence-based nurse anesthesia content into their clinical practice.

 - Deliver safe and culturally competent anesthesia care to patients of all ages and physical conditions.

 - Develop and implement anesthesia management throughout the perianesthetic continuum using a variety of current anesthesia techniques, agents and equipment.

 - Apply knowledge to practice in decision-making and problem-solving.